charlottelee8086-ui/nlm-gene-normalization/README.md

 This repository contains the experiments from an internship project on gene and protein entity normalization using the NLM-Gene benchmark.

 The task starts from already annotated gene or protein mentions and assigns each mention to an NCBI GeneID.
-The project therefore focuses on entity normalization rather than named entity recognition.
+The project therefore focuses on entity normalization.

-The experiments compare rule-based normalization, direct language-model prediction, symbol grounding, dictionary and SapBERT candidate retrieval, and Qwen-based candidate selection.
+The experiments compare rule-based normalization, direct language model prediction, symbol grounding, dictionary and SapBERT candidate retrieval, and Qwen-based candidate selection.

 ## Main questions